 Barrels are far from the cheapest components to upgrade, yet few parts have such a dramatic effect on the capabilities of your rifle.
 There are great advantages to upgrading your barrel for .450 Bushmaster compatibility, so read on for a look at why to do it, what to look for, and some of the best choices available today.

-Best .450 Bushmaster Barrels Comparison Chart
+Comparison of the Best .450 Bushmaster Barrels

 Advantages of Upgrading Your .450 Bushmaster Barrel